Financial Aid at UW Law School

 amount that you can borrow per academic year in Direct loans is $20,500.
 The Direct loans available to graduate students are unsubsidized loans, meaning interest will start to accrue immediately.
 Interest on unsubsidized Direct loans disbursed between July 1, 2013 and June 30, 2014 is fixed at 5.41%.

-- Work-study awards can range from $0 to $2,400 per year.
+- Work-study awards are generally not included in a law student's initial financial aid award.
+However, if you wish to be considered for work-study, you can send a request to the OSFA.
+Work-study eligibility will be determined based on your FAFSA, as well as additional documentation that OSFA may request.
+Work-study awards generally range from $2,000 to $2,200 per year.
 If you are awarded work-study funding and you are not planning to work, you can convert the work-study award into loan money.

 Direct Grad PLUS Loans